mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

 # System Architecture
 "System architecture" is one of the vaguest engineering words with no meaning.
 I literally but it on my resume for that reason LOL.
-These questions are mostly focused on systems at a higher level to achieve some given functionalty.
+These questions are mostly focused on systems at a higher level to achieve some given functionality.

 - What components does a smartphone/laptop have?
-- Design a system to acheive:
+- Design a system to achieve:
   - Variable LED brightness
   - LED brightness based on ambient brightness to achieve a desired brightness.
   - A security system.